Skip to main content

 🔎 View details

 Per each individual, it is possible to look through the detailed information by pressing the [View] button.
-Given the details are opened there information there is divided into 3 separate blocks:
+Given the details are opened the information is divided into separate blocks:

 • General information